exasol/spark-connector/doc/user_guide/user_guide.md

 libraryDependencies += "com.exasol" % "spark-connector" %% "<VERSION>"
 ```

-Similar please do not forget to update the `<VERSION>` placeholder.
+Similarly, please do not forget to update the `<VERSION>` placeholder.

 ### Spark Exasol Connector as Databricks Cluster Dependency